 The 12 affiliate marketing headline tips I shared in this post will help you get off to a solid start.

 I reviewed several affiliate marketing courses that can help flatten the learning curve.
-With that said, many of them may be too expensive or niche for someone who’s new to affiliate marketing.
+With that said, many of them may be too expensive or niche for someone new to affiliate marketing.

 To get started, sign up for Spark now!